Updated May 21, 2017

 1. Arrive early.

-I recommend arriving between 30 minutes and an hour prior to park opening.
+I recommend arriving an hour prior to park opening.
 Check the daily schedule to know what time the park opens for business and get there well before.
 Take a look at my post on how to start your day for more details.
 Know the difference between Extra Magic Hour and Magic Morning and if you have one or both of these privileges.

 Why so early?
 Others will be sleeping in.
-Let them slumber and enjoy the park with lower lines.
+Let them slumber.
+Enjoy the park with lower lines.
 It’s totally worth the early wake up and coffee run.
 Plus, you’ll likely be let in 30 minutes prior to official park opening.
 Don’t miss that.